-Any time off may delay graduation.
-Students must pay fees associated with returning to the program as stated by University policy.
+Students must consider that any time off from the program may delay graduation.
+Additionally, students are responsible for paying any fees associated with returning to the program as stated by University policy.

-6.4.
+6.5.
 Leave of Absence

 The CUAA recognizes that students may experience life situations that would interfere with their ability to attend PA school (e.g., national service, pregnancy, injury, medical or mental conditions).